abienvenu/Kyela/README.md

 CHANGELOG
 ---------
+* 1.6.7 :
+  - Added confirmation popup if you act for another participant
 * 1.6.6 :
   - Fix for sortability that would prevent mobiles from scrolling the participant list
   - Now you have to click on the participant name to move it up or down